 Rewards in the academic environment are often based on the prestige and impact of a faculty member’s publication record.
-Younger faculty seeking tenure and promotion must publish in journals known for their quality.
-More and more journals, however, are issued by profit-making entities, charging on average 4-5 times the price charged by non-profit societies.
+Newer faculty seeking tenure and promotion must publish in journals known for their quality.
+More and more journals, however, are issued by profit-making entities, charging several times the price charged by non-profit publishers.
 Publishing in journals owned by commercial publishers perpetuates high prices, restrictive access and often undesirable licensing terms.
-On the other hand scholars may be reluctant to submit their work to publishers operating under alternative publishing models such as open access from concern over the reputation of new publishing outlets.
+On the other hand, scholars may be reluctant to submit their work to open access publishers due to reputational concerns.
 Will publication in an open access journal be valued less by tenure review boards than publication in a traditional print journal?
 ISI, publisher of Journal Citation Reports and Web of Knowledge now includes many open access titles in their indexes and several open access journals have impact factors at the top of their field (e.g., PLoS Biology).

 [image by George Mayer, via Flickr, 8/30/11]